rwiankowski/AzureHackathon301-1/readme.md

 # Azure Hackathon for AZ-301 Part 1

-## Why?
+## Why

 To grown and develop Azure skills towards needed for AZ-301 certification.

-## How?
+## How

 By collaborating and discussing different ideas across teams.

-## What?
+## What

 Solve a series of three two-part challenges.

 Challenge 1:

-* Part a  - Retreive a KeyVault secret while logged into a Virtual Machine
+* Part a  - Retrieve a KeyVault secret while logged into a Virtual Machine
-* Part b - Configurate an application which retreives a secret from the KeyVault
+* Part b - Configure an application which retrieves a secret from the KeyVault

 Challenge 2: